gitter-badger/phoenix-starter/README.md

 Username & Password.
 You will need to go through each provider to generate new credentials.

-**Hackathon Starter 2.0 Update:** I have included dummy keys and passwords for all API examples to get you up and running even faster.
-But don't forget to update them with *your credentials* when you are ready to deploy an app.
+I have included dummy keys and passwords for all API examples to get you up and running. *But don't forget to update them with *your credentials* when you are ready to deploy an app.*

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/2f/Google_2015_logo.svg/1000px-Google_2015_logo.svg.png" width="200">
 - Visit [Google Cloud Console](https://cloud.google.com/console/project)